binhlam-eh/rails-api/README.md

 Which simulates a CRUD `friends-contact` application that can retrieve batch of friends or a specific friend info.

+Refer to path `app/controllers/api/v1` to checkout the API implementation.

 This repository use gem `rswag` for generate swagger docs & ui by the following steps:
   - refer to https://github.com/rswag/rswag for standard documentation.
   - notes: